Going in Circles

 "Going in Circles" is a song written by Jerry Peters and Anita Poree, and originally performed by The Friends of Distinction on their 1969 album Grazin', reaching number 15 on the U.S. Hot 100, and number three on the R&B chart.
 The song has since been covered numerous times by other artists, including Isaac Hayes and Luther Vandross.
 In addition, the song's co-composer, Jerry Peters released his own version of the tune on his 1972 solo album Blueprint for Discovery.
 The Friends of Distinction's original version is an R.I.A.A.
 Certified Million-Seller.
+In Canada, the song was the flip of the single "Let Yourself Go", which in turn reached number 34 on the charts, September 6, 1969.